Course pages 2016–17

 - Introduction to biological data: Bioinformatics as an interesting field in computer science.

 - Dynamic programming.
-Longest common subsequence, DNA, RNA, protein structure alignment, linear space alignment, heuristics for multiple alignment.
+Longest common subsequence, DNA global and local alignment, linear space alignment, Nussinov algorithm for RNA, heuristics for multiple alignment.

 At the end of this course students should